 Ceramics can be found in all old civilizations and Jordan is sure one of them.
 Now, most ceramics here reminded me of our very own Khurja, the art form is the same and quality was comparable.
 Now, what is different here – is the motifs that you find on ceramics here.
 I picked up a ceramic plate with a tree of life painted on it.
 Because having worked on a public installation also called ‘tree of life’, I was keen to have another interpretation of the same.
 There are other historical and biblical themes that you can choose from.

 I saw some lovely inlay work furniture both in souvenir shops as well as hotels.
 While the furniture may be difficult to carry, you can buy small boxes with inlay work.

 Here are some popular Souvenir picks from Jordan.

 The red and white or occasionally black and white scarf that you see ubiquitously on every head in the Arab world is a perfect souvenir to pick.
 It can be found anywhere, but learn from a local on how to tie it around your head.
-We got one as a gift from Jordan Tourism Board.
+We got one as a gift from the Jordan Tourism Board.
 Men got a rectangular one and women a triangular one with a floral motif on it.

 Now, these are essential souvenirs for frequent travelers – easy to pick, economical and you know where to put them exactly back home.
 Camel and Petra Treasury are the common motifs here in standard materials of clay, metal, and plastic.
 Interesting pieces are Keffiyeh wearing Arabs as fridge magnets though I would be worried about them getting dirty soon enough and not knowing how to clean them.